redhat-developer/devspaces/README.md

 You can then reference this image in your deployment (set umage pull policy to IfNotPresent to avoid pushing the image to a registry).

-Please note, that stacks reference non existing images like `docker-registry.default.svc:5000/openshift/rhel-base-jdk8`.
-These images are built as a post installation step.
+Please note, that some stacks reference non existing images.
+Works in progress.
+Java and NodeJS images are available.